Business Energy Comparison

 Businesses often tie themselves into a tariff for a long period of time.
 So, it's even more important to ensure you're getting a deal that's right for your business at a good price.

 Whilst the rates might generally be better for commercial customers, it's worth remembering they may also have to pay 20% VAT on their tariff compared to the 5% paid by domestic customers.
-In addition, businesses in the UK are required to pay the Climate Change Levy (CCL), which is subject to change every April.
+In addition, businesses in the UK are required to pay the Climate Change Levy (CCL), which is subject to change every April, on units of energy used that are not from renewable sources.

 There is an exception to this rule.
 Your company won't have to pay CCL and will only pay 5% VAT if you use less than 33kWh of electricity and 145kWh of gas on average per day.

-Switching your supplier can be quite different than swapping a residential address, with the switching period taking around six weeks.
+Switching your business energy supplier can be quite different to swapping supplier at a residential address, with the switching period taking around six weeks.
 During this time, your new supplier will work out the finer details with your existing supplier and let you know a switching date.

 There should be no disruption to your electricity and gas supply, even on the day that the change is made.
 Generally, there won't be any need for your supplier to make any changes to the infrastructure at your premises, as gas and electricity will be supplied through the existing pipes and cables regardless of your supplier.